timm/tested/docs/onFishr.md

   a house with lots of light but no glare.
 You client is a busy (and fussy) person and before you show them all the possible designs, can software help you prune them back to an interesting subset?

-The manager of a software project knows many tricks for running a project.
+You are the manager of a software project, with many tricks for running a project.
   Any one project uses just a few of those tricks, but which one to apply?
   Can software  help you learn which tricks are best (and wish to avoid)?